introgreek/introgreek.github.io/docs/03-textbook/exam-3/3-aorist-passive.md

 * The girl **saw for herself**. (middle voice)
 * The girl **was seen**. (passive voice)

 In the first two sentences, the girl is the one performing the action of **seeing**.
-In the last sentence, however, the action of seeing happened *to* the girl.
+In the last sentence, however, the action of seeing happened *to* the girl, despite "the girl" coming to the left of the verb.
 This means that the verb is in the **passive voice** (and the fact that it occurred as an instantaneous action in the past means that it's in the **aorist tense**).

 ***